 The Taskforce welcomes further feedback and pilot testing of this draft guidance by 1 June 2023 to help ensure the guidance is practical and useful for market participants.
 The TNFD intends to extend and enhance the application of its scenarios approach to financial institutions in its final recommendations in September 2023 (v1.0), building on pilot testing and feedback from market participants.

-Like the TCFD, the TNFD recognises the utility of scenario analysis to help organisations navigate a complex set of interconnected uncertainties.
-Scenario analysis allows organisations to explore the possible consequences of climate change and nature loss, the ways in which governments, markets and society might respond, and the implications of these uncertainties for business strategy and financial planning.
+Like the TCFD, the TNFD recognises the utility and importance of scenario analysis to help organisations develop and test the resilience of their organisation’s strategy, given complex uncertainties.
+Scenario analysis allows organisations to explore the possible consequences of nature loss and climate change, the ways in which governments, markets and society might respond, and the implications of these uncertainties for business strategy and financial planning.

 The Taskforce commissioned a market survey that reported that the majority of market participants found the application of scenario thinking to their climate-related risk management to be the most complex and challenging component of TCFD framework adoption.

 Informed by this, the TNFD published a discussion paper in November 2022 outlining its proposed approach to scenario analysis.
 This v0.4 release includes new draft guidance on guidance, building on the feedback received from market participants.

 Key insights from the Taskforce’s early research on the use of scenarios and the experience with TCFD adoption are that:

 - Most organisations do not have in-house capabilities to support the development and use of scenario thinking, and rely on the expertise and tools of other organisations; and